SIGNIFICANT ACCOUNTING POLICIES

 Other Property and Equipment

 Property and equipment that are not crude oil and natural gas properties are recorded at cost and depreciated using the straight-line method over their estimated useful lives of three to seven years.
 Expenditures for replacements, renewals, and betterments are capitalized.
 Maintenance and repairs are charged to operations as incurred.
 Long-lived assets, other than crude oil and natural gas properties, are evaluated for impairment to determine if current circumstances and market conditions indicate the carrying amount may not be recoverable.
 The Company has not recognized any impairment losses on non-crude oil and natural gas long-lived assets.
-Depreciation expense was $31,668 and $41,313 for the three months ended June 30, 2018 and 2017, respectively.
-Depreciation expense was $67,185 and $85,787 for the six months ended June 30, 2018 and 2017, respectively.
+Depreciation expense was $39,101 and $50,652 for the three months ended September 30, 2017 and 2016, respectively.
+Depreciation expense was $124,888 and $155,813 for the nine months ended September 30, 2017 and 2016, respectively.

 Oil and Gas Properties

 Northern follows the full cost method of accounting for crude oil and natural gas operations whereby all costs related to the exploration and development of crude oil and natural gas properties are capitalized into a single cost center (“full cost pool”).
 Such costs include land acquisition costs, geological and geophysical expenses, carrying charges on non-producing properties, costs of drilling directly related to acquisition, and exploration activities.
-Internal costs that are capitalized are directly attributable to acquisition, exploration and development activities and do not include costs related to production, general corporate overhead or similar activities.
+Internal costs that are capitalized are directly attributable to acquisition, exploration and development activities and do not include costs related to the production, general corporate overhead or similar activities.
 Costs associated with production and general corporate activities are expensed in the period incurred.
-Capitalized costs are summarized as follows for the three and six months ended June 30, 2018 and 2017, respectively.
+Capitalized costs are summarized as follows for the three and nine months ended September 30, 2017 and 2016, respectively.

 Proceeds from property sales will generally be credited to the full cost pool, with no gain or loss recognized, unless such a sale would significantly alter the relationship between capitalized costs and the proved reserves attributable to these costs.
 A significant alteration would typically involve a sale of 25% or more of the proved reserves related to a single full cost pool.
-In the six months ended June 30, 2018 and 2017, there were no property sales that resulted in a significant alteration.
+In the nine months ended September 30, 2017 and 2016, there were no property sales that resulted in a significant alteration.

 Under the full cost method of accounting, the Company is required to perform a ceiling test each quarter.
 The test determines a limit, or ceiling, on the book value of the proved oil and gas properties.
 Net capitalized costs are limited to the lower of unamortized cost net of deferred income taxes, or the cost center ceiling.
 The cost center ceiling is defined as the sum of (a) estimated future net revenues, discounted at 10% per annum, from proved reserves, based on the trailing twelve-month unweighted average of the first-day-of-the-month price, adjusted for any contract provisions or financial derivatives designated as hedges for accounting purposes, if any, that hedge the Company’s oil and natural gas revenue, and excluding the estimated abandonment costs for properties with asset retirement obligations recorded on the balance sheet, (b) the cost of properties not being amortized, if any, and (c) the lower of cost or market value of unproved properties included in the cost being amortized, including related deferred taxes for differences between the book and tax basis of the oil and natural gas properties.
 If the net book value, including related deferred taxes, exceeds the ceiling, an impairment or non-cash writedown is required.

-The Company did not have any ceiling test impairment for the three and six months ended June 30, 2018 and 2017, respectively.
-Impairment charges affect the Company’s reported net income but do not reduce the Company’s cash flow.
-If a significantly lower pricing environment reoccurs, the Company expects it could be required to writedown the value of its oil and natural gas properties.
+The Company did not have any ceiling test impairment for the three and nine months ended September 30, 2017, respectively.
+As a result of low commodity prices and their effect on the proved reserve values of properties, the Company recorded non-cash ceiling test impairments for the three and nine months ended September 30, 2016 of $43.8 million and $237.0 million, respectively.
+The impairment charges affected the Company’s reported net income but did not reduce the Company’s cash flow.
+If a significantly lower pricing environment reoccurs, the Company’s expects it could be required to further writedown the value of its oil and natural gas properties.
 In addition to commodity prices, the Company’s production rates, levels of proved reserves, future development costs, transfers of unevaluated properties and other factors will determine the Company’s actual ceiling test calculation and impairment analyses in future periods.

-Capitalized costs associated with impaired unproved properties and capitalized costs related to properties having proved reserves, plus the estimated future development costs and asset retirement costs, are depleted and amortized on the unit-of-production method.
+Capitalized costs associated with impaired properties and capitalized costs related to properties having proved reserves, plus the estimated future development costs and asset retirement costs, are depleted and amortized on the unit-of-production method.
 Under this method, depletion is calculated at the end of each period by multiplying total production for the period by a depletion rate.
 The depletion rate is determined by dividing the total unamortized cost base plus future development costs by net equivalent proved reserves at the beginning of the period.
 The costs of unproved properties are withheld from the depletion base until such time as they are either developed or abandoned.
 When proved reserves are assigned or the property is considered to be impaired, the cost of the property or the amount of the impairment is added to costs subject to depletion and full cost ceiling calculations.
-For the three months ended June 30, 2018 and 2017, the Company expired leases of $1.2 million and $5.9 million, respectively.
-For the six months ended June 30, 2018 and 2017, the Company expired leases of $5.0 million and $9.6 million, respectively.
+For the three months ended September 30, 2017 and 2016, the Company expired leases of $5.1 million and $5.2 million, respectively.
+For the nine months ended September 30, 2017 and 2016, the Company expired leases of $14.8 million and $10.5 million, respectively.

 Asset Retirement Obligations